coldbox-modules/cbelasticsearch/modules/cbelasticsearch/docs/Logging.md

             properties = {
                 // the name of the index to store log data in - defaults to logbox "index"            : "myapp-logs",
+                // Provide a unique name for the application ( optional ) - useful for filtering shared log indexes "applicationName"  : "myapp",
+                // Optional release version
+                "releaseVersion"   : "1.0.0",
                 // the number of days to retain logs "rotationDays"     : 30,
                 // perform the rotation purge every this number of minutes